 California is experiencing extreme weather from very dry periods to intense storms as a result of climate change.
 We can all do our part in adapting to these climate impacts by making conservation an everyday part of our lives.
 Fixing leaks quickly, taking shorter showers, installing flow monitor devices – this is how we save water.

-Together, we can all do our part to conserve.
-From rebates on high-efficiency devices and appliances to free California Friendly® landscaping classes, Metropolitan and your local water agency are here to help you save.
+Metropolitan and your local water agency are here to help you save by offering residential and commercial rebates to California Friendly® gardening guides.
 Being waterwise doesn’t have to be a big and scary task.
-It can be as simple as using a broom instead of a hose to clean driveways or sidewalks or playing your favorite five-minute song to time your shower.
+Instead, it is a way to protect our environment and prepare for longer more severe droughts in the future.
+Being a water saver can be as simple as using a broom instead of a hose to clean driveways or sidewalks or playing your favorite five-minute song to time your shower.
 Whether you’re a homeowner or a renter, small changes like these add up to big savings and help protect and ensure critical water supplies for future generations.

 Did you know that up to 60% of your annual water use is outside your home?
 That’s why it’s important to know how much water we can save by being more efficient indoors and outdoors.
 Hover over the images below to see all the different ways you can save.